-3.3.4 Closing Risks

-A risk will be considered closed when it is no longer valid.

 4. Technical Process Plan

-The SPMP will specify the development process model, technical models, tools and techniques that will be used to develop the work products, project infrastructure and VENI system acceptance plan.
+The SPMP will cover the plans used to develop the work products, project infrastructure, and Veni system acceptance plan.

 4.1 Process Model

-The VENI project team will follow an incremental and an iterative development model for its deliverables.
-The development will be done in phases and each phase will represent a complete development cycle, with certain functionality of the system delivered at the end of each phase.
+The Veni project team will follow an incremental and iterative development model for its deliverables.

-The phased approach to delivery provides flexibility in what the team will deliver gives an opportunity to reassess the effort for each phase and allows both the team and the client to change any of the phase’s content.

-The team will start with the project startup phase, where the initial roles will be selected.
-Roles will be rotated among the team members on beginning of each semester, thus giving the opportunity for each team member to have more than on role during the course of the project.
+The initial roles will be selected at the start of the project.
+Roles will then rotate among the team members depending on their assigned tasks, thus providing the opportunity for each team member to have more than one role during the course of the project.

 4.2 Methods, Tools, and Techniques

-The project will use the waterfall software development methodology to deliver the VENI system software, with work activities organized in Work Breakdown Structure (WBS).
+The project will use the agile software development methodology to deliver the Veni system software, with work activities organized in the Work Breakdown Structure (WBS).

-The Software Project Management Plan (SPMP) will be based on the IEEE Standard for Software Project Management Plans (IEEE 1058-1998).

 4.3 Infrastructure Plan

-The main component of this system will containa smartphone application.
-The application will be created in a way that makes itr portable to multiple smartphone operating systems, but during the prototype development, this will likely be restricted to a single platform.
+The Veni system will contain the Veni phone application and the Veni System Server.
+The system will be developed for portability in order for it to run on multiple smartphone operating systems.
+However, during the prototype development, this will likely be restricted to a single platform.

-The smartphone application will connect to a Gateway server.
+The Veni phone app will connect to the Veni System Server.
 The server will run a J2EE instance within a Linux virtual machine and will be hosted in a commercial cloud vendor’s infrastructure.
-The smartphone application will communicate with the gateway server using a simple JSON + REST interface.
-The gateway gets its name because it will act as a gateway to the various Veterans Administration VistA systems that will own the data the smartphone app interacts with.
+The phone application will communicate with the system server using a simple JSON + REST interface.

 4.4 Product Acceptance Plan

-Every milestone of the project will be accepted formally by the project team by signing appropriate acceptance documentation.
-At the end of every phase the team will install the product and perform an acceptance test.
+Every deliverable of the project will be accepted formally by the team member by signing off on the documentation.
+At the end of the project, the team will install the product and perform an acceptance test.
 This may result in additional requests for change and improvements.

 5. Supporting Process Plans